youweiliang/evit/README.md

 # Preparation
-The reported results in the paper were obtained with models trained on NVIDIA A100 using Python3.6 and the following packages
+The reported results in the paper were obtained with models trained with 16 NVIDIA A100 GPUs using Python3.6 and the following packages
 ```
 torch==1.9.0
 torchvision==0.10.0